 There are many benefits of using the sand casting process versus traditional manufacturing processes.
 If you asked multiple metal casting suppliers the main benefit, many would say the cost effectiveness when internal passageways are required.
 So how does a metal casting supplier produce a finished component with these passageways?
 The answer is simple - by using cores.
-While the answer is simple, the process can be highly technical to insure a quality product.
+While the answer is simple, the process can be highly technical to ensure a quality product.
 Let’s take a look at the art and science of core making.

 A core is an object, typically made from sand or ceramic, that is in the shape of the passageway or void required for the finished component.
 In a conventional sand casting process, the two mold halves (cope and drag) are matched together, and the resulting cavity creates the exterior geometry and features of the casting.
 By placing a core inside the cavity, the flow and solidification of metal is redirected around the core, and the internal features and geometry of the casting can be created.